zero1limited/Zero1_OpenPos/README.md

  - [x] Order the POS menu item higher, cant get to it on iPad easily

 ## Required before trial with other stores
  - [ ] Admin input for Walkin Customer (email address) - currently hard-coded
  - [ ] Receipt header to use store/website logo - currently hard-coded

 ## Snagging List
+ - [ ] POS Payment method modules do not enable/disable according to config
  - [ ] Redirect Logged in customer to homepage instead of dashboard
  - [ ] Cant tell which payment method selected
  - [ ] Assume all customers  'Allow Remote Support' login for only the POS website